 The Take media source section of the Media Item Properties dialog box (F2) can be used to view the properties of the currently selected take, or to change or rename its source file.
-Where there is only one take, the terms "take media source" and "item media source" become synonymous To change the media item contents click on Choose New File, or to rename it use the Rename File option.
+To change the media item contents click on Choose New File, or to rename it use the Rename File option.

-You can click on the Properties button to display information about the format of the original Audio file or MIDI recording which is the source of the item.
+Click on the Properties button for information about the source audio file or MIDI item.
 In the case of MIDI items, you can also modify some properties, such as Transpose "n" semitones, Only play specified channels, Ignore project tempo, and Chase CC/pitch/program before start offset.